IglesiasG/MagicD20/README.md

 jSon data containing card information such as card name, image, description, etc.

 More features will be coming in the future and I really enjoy learning about Swift and Xcode in general.
-I hope you have a chance to run the app and play around with it.
+If you have Xcode, feel free to download and play around with it.

 -Gener Iglesias